An audiovisual and contextual approach for categorical and continuous emotion recognition in-the-wild: Method

 \section{Method}

 A complete schematic diagram of our proposed model is shown in Fig. \ref{fig:overview}.
-Firstly, we will present the structure of the subnetwork regarding the RGB visual modality, along with our proposed extensions for the enhancement of emotion understanding.
-Next, we will do the same for the aural model, and finally we will present the unified visual-aural architecture.
+Firstly, we will present the structure of the sub-network regarding the RGB visual modality, along with our proposed extensions for the enhancement of emotion understanding.
+Next, we will do the same for the aural model, and finally we will present the unified audio-visual architecture.